AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 Authentication, authorization, accounting

 **What is the Cyber Kill Chain?**
-A model that identifies
-## Encountered Interview Questions
-Interview questions I've encountered

-**What is "living off the land"**
-A method where attackers use legitimate, trusted built-in tools already in the target system to conduct attacks over using custom-made attacks.

-**What is the Cyber Kill Chain**
 Steps attackers take in a cyberattack
 1: Reconnaissance: gathering intelligence
 2: Weaponization: creation of a payload